merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

                  --manual
 ```

-and play with the settings a bit (here is [an interactive version](https://anvi-server.org/merenlab/pylogenomics_tutorial)):
+and play with the settings a bit (here is [an interactive version](https://anvi-server.org/merenlab/pylogenomics_tutorial){:target="_blank"}):

 [![phylo]({{images}}/phylogenomics-01.png)]({{images}}/phylogenomics-01.png){:.center-img .width-70}

 {:.notice}
 You can learn much more about the `--manual` mode of the `anvi-interactive` here: [A tutorial on the anvi'o interactive interface]({{ site_url}}/tutorials/interactive-interface){:target="_blank"}.

+{:.notice}
+The trees you will get from FastTree will not be rooted (including the tree you see in the figure above), and you should consider rooting them.
+[FigTree](http://tree.bio.ed.ac.uk/software/figtree/) is a great software for this and other tree operations.
+After rooting your tree, you can come back to anvi'o with the new newick file, or go somewhere else (in which case we you are not allowed to use anvi'o ever again, of course, and thankyouverymuch (Anvi'o developers hope that you read the last sentence in Frank Underwood's voice)).

 ---

 It is also possible to extend the display with additional information.
-For instance, we did this for the [phylogenomics of some of the MAGs we recovered from TARA Oceans](https://anvi-server.org/merenlab/tara_hbds).
+For instance, we did this for the [phylogenomics of some of the MAGs we recovered from TARA Oceans](https://anvi-server.org/merenlab/tara_hbds){:target="_blank"}.
 Let's first assume these additional data for the 12 genomes we have:

 |genome_id|genome|phylum|genus|
 |:--|:--|:--:|:--:|